hack101/LearnToCode-Science-Literacy-Week/README.md

 information is replaced with "Goodbye, world!".
 By the time we get to the print statement, `hello` holds "Goodbye, world!" so that is what's printed.

-In Python we can even change the type of a variable (though some langauges don't allow this and it's generally a bad idea).
+In Python we can even change the type of a variable (though some languages don't allow this and it's generally a bad idea).

 ```python